univention/univention-corporate-server/doc/architecture/services/umc.rst

 Static HTTP server
    First is the web server realized by :program:`Apache HTTP server`.
-The web server provides the *Static HTTP server* that delivers the static files for the *UMC web front end*.
+The web server provides the *Static HTTP server* that delivers the static files for the *UMC web frontend*.
 And the *Static HTTP server* responds with important HTTP headers for caching rules of the static files and security related headers like for example `content security policy <mdn-csp_>`_.